Spicytin/mchelio-addons/mchelio_addons/m1a2_full/README.md

 # Credits

-EMB4 - Original code for the Abrams
+EMB4 - Original code for the Abrams.

 DICE - Tank fire sounds from their game Battlefield 3/4.